Susan Bennett

-Susan Alice Bennett (née Cameron, born July 31, 1949) is an American voice actress and a former backup singer for Roy Orbison and Burt Bacharach.
+Susan Alice Bennett (born July 31, 1949) is an American voice actress and a former backup singer for Roy Orbison and Burt Bacharach.
 She is best known as the female American voice of Apple's Siri personal assistant, since the service was introduced on the iPhone 4S on October 4, 2011.
 She was the voice of Siri until the iOS 7 update was released on September 18, 2013.

-Early life and education
+Early

 Bennett was born in Burlington, Vermont, and attended high school at Clinton Central School in Clinton, New York.
 In 1967, she enrolled in Pembroke College and graduated in 1971 from Brown University after the two schools merged.
 In college, Bennett focused on the classics, intending to be a teacher.
 She acted in Sock and Buskin theatrical productions, was a member of the jazz band, Conglomerate, and was a singer with the Chattertocks, an a cappella group.

 Career

 Bennett's career began in 1974 when she was recorded as the voice of First National Bank of Atlanta's Tillie the All-Time Teller.
 She has recorded messages for the public address system in all Delta Air Lines terminals worldwide, for e-learning software and GPS navigation software, and for telephone systems.
 Her voice has also been used in numerous local and national television advertisements for companies including Ford, Coca-Cola, Fisher-Price, McDonald's, The Home Depot, Goodyear, Visa, Macy's, Hot Pockets, Club Med, and Cartoon Network.
 In 2021, she provided the voice of EMMA, an artificial intelligence application, in Persona 5 Strikers by Atlus.